avinrique/ideation/README.md

-# ideation

-### Blockchain-Based Ideation and Collaboration Platform: Detailed Report
+# Blockchain-Based Ideation and Collaboration Platform: Detailed Report

 #### **Core Idea**
 This platform aims to revolutionize the ideation and brainstorming process by combining blockchain technology, artificial intelligence (AI), and advanced networking.